Will Reunion Island become the world's sixth digital hub? | DW | 06.01.2022

 Goujon therefore says that turning Reunion Island into one of the world's digital hubs would be good news.

-"That would certainly incite more IT specialists to come to Reunion Island and make it easier for us to recruit new staff," she opined.
+"That would certainly incite more IT specialists to come to Reunion Island and make it easier for us to recruit new staff," she said.

 Reunion Island is meanwhile already on digital companies' radar, thinks Stephane Colombel, chairman of industry association Digital Reunion.
 The group represents a sector that includes 500 companies with roughly 5,000 staff.